gloveboxes/Ignite-Zava-MCP-Server-and-PostgreSQL-Sample/GITHUB_POPUPS_RETAIL_DATABASE_DOCUMENTATION.md

 ## MCP Servers

-The Zava Retail system includes three specialized Model Context Protocol (MCP) servers that provide AI agents with access to different aspects of the retail database and operations.
+The GitHub Popup retail system includes two specialized Model Context Protocol (MCP) servers that provide AI agents with access to different aspects of the retail database and operations.
 Each server runs on a dedicated port and offers specific tools for different business functions.

 ### 🏦 Finance Agent MCP Server (Port 8002)